Hedius/CrashRestarter/README.md

  1. clone the repository
  2. copy crashrestarter.cfg.example to crashrestarter.cfg and edit it
     1. leave the webhook setting empty if you do not want to use it
- 3. sudo docker-compose up -d
+ 3. make docker

- ### manual
+ ### Directly on machine
- 1. switch to the src folder
- 2. Install the requirements with `pip3 install --user -r requirements.txt`
+ 2. Install the requirements with `make install`
- 3. copy crashrestarter.cfg.example to src/crashrestarter.cfg and edit it
+ 3. copy crashrestarter.cfg.example to crashrestarter.cfg and edit it
     1. leave the webhook setting empty if you do not want to use it
- 4. `python3 E4GLCrashRestarter.py -c crashrestarter.cfg`
+ 4. Start the script: `make start`

 ## Updating
  ### docker-compose
- 1. sudo docker-compose down --rmi all
- 2. git pull
- 3. sudo docker-compose up -d
+ `make update-docker`

+ ### Directly on machine
+ 1. End the script
+ 2. Update and start it again with `make start`